Ajallen14/Javascript/README.md

 var s = "I am a "good boy" who lives near your "House"";
 ```

-The above stament will cause an error. so to solve it we can use an escape character
+The above stament will cause an error.
+So to solve it we can use an escape character

 ```
 var s = "I am a \"good boy\" who lives near your \"House"";